 Speed cooling carbon steel is usually not a good idea.

+Its never good practice for a welding test or a live production weld.
 Carbon steel can harden if it is heated up and then quenched by dunking in a bucket of water.

 So while I dont want anyone to get the idea that dunking hot carbon steel into a bucket of water is acceptable practice, it really helps to maximize your "under the helmet" time